 Larger stations have numerous shops selling ekiben from several regions.
-Smaller stations will have a limited selection of local specialties, usually sold from a glass cabinet or a nearby counter that you will pass on your way to the train platform.
+Smaller stations will have a selection of local specialties, usually sold from a glass cabinet or a nearby counter that you will pass on your way to the train platform.
 You may not be able to see inside pre-packaged ekiben, but there are usually photos nearby displaying the contents.
-Prices can vary from under 1,000 yen for a simple meal of rice, local vegetables and a main dish to around 3,000 yen for gourmet ekiben, such as those featuring Wagyu beef.
+Prices can vary from under 1,000 yen for a simple meal of rice, local vegetables and a main dish to around 3,000 yen for gourmet ekiben featuring Wagyu beef.

-Some chefs have taken the tradition of localized ekiben even further by using locally recognized packaging.
+Some chefs have taken the tradition of localized ekiben even further by using local ingredients.
 These packages pay homage to their regional roots and also serve as souvenirs for visitors to these regions.
 From practical to wacky, there is a style of ekiben for everyone.

 Moo Taro Bento Mie

 Beef fans visiting Mie should try the Moo Taro Bento.
 This meal of premium Japanese beef, rice and vegetables is served in a cow-shaped container that plays music when you open it.

 Visitors to idyllic Toyama should try the Masu No Sushi Ekiben.
 This highly photogenic cedar container is a definite keepsake.
 Inside are strips of trout sashimi over Toyama rice tightly wrapped in bamboo leaves.
 Rice farmers have eaten this form of sushi for a thousand years.